uspgamedev/programming-tutorial/level_01/README.md

 Stage 01
 --------
+Now open `main.lua` and give it a superficial look.
+Try and guess what each part does.
+When you are somewhat convinced you know what is going on, or are just tired of trying, continue from here.

 See how we used a variable `MAX_OBJECTS` in order to keep an information?
 That is the smart way of doing things, because if we need to change this value at